willgarcia/redshift-etl-star-schema/README.md

 ## Pre-requisites

-To satisfy pre-requisites, we recommend that you use Infrastructure as Code to manage these resources.
+To satisfy the pre-requisites, we recommend that you use Infrastructure as Code to manage these resources.
 Tools like [AWS Cloudformation](https://aws.amazon.com/cloudformation/), [Terraform](https://www.terraform.io/) or [Pulumi](https://www.pulumi.com/) will make the provisioning/decomissioning of the Redshift cluster, s3 user and IAM user/roles easier to reproduce in the future.

 1. AWS CLI